influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 and results in less performant queries.

-However, if you partition by other tags, InfluxDB can identify partitions that contain only the tag values your query needs and is able to spend less time scanning rows to see if they contain the tag values.
+However, if you partition by other tags, InfluxDB can identify partitions that contain only the tag values your query needs and spend less time scanning rows to see if they contain the tag values.

 For example, if data is partitioned by `line`, `station`, and day, although